 Through or core costs funding strand we want to fund established organisations (by this we mean at least 18 months old and have published their first set of annual accounts) that have a track record of providing direct services and support to those with a genetic condition.
 New organisations are welcome to apply for a project grant.

 Can CICs or Social Enterprises apply?

-CICs or social enterprises are welcome to apply to for project funding for projects designed to solely benefit those living with a genetic condition and their families.
+CICs or social enterprises are welcome to apply for funding for projects designed to solely benefit those living with a genetic condition and their families.
 They are not eligible to apply to our core costs funding strand.

 You have funded us in the past, can we apply again?

 Yes.
 You can only apply to our core costs funding strand if you have received a project grant from us within the last three years.